ergoplatform/ergodocs/docs/node/platforms/troubleshooting.md

 rm -rf .ergo/history
 ```

+## Wallet

+### My correct address/balance is not displayed

+1. Ensure the wallet is synchronised.
+2. Attempt to derive new addresses as per the [swagger](/node/swagger) instructions.
+3. Ensure you derived the additional addresses during sync.
+4. Restore on an alternative wallet.

 ## Error Messages

 ###  Got GetReaders request in state (None,None,None,None)

 This means that the database cannot be read.
-If this is happening continously it likely indicates a database corruption.
+If this is happening continuously it likely indicates database corruption.
 This can happen due to unexpected shutdowns and also due to some bugs in the database libraries (Mac/Ubuntu)

 ```
 02:17:20.457 WARN  [ergoref-api-dispatcher-9] o.e.n.ErgoReadersHolder - Got GetReaders request in state (None,None,None,None)